hielo777/3dThumbstickControls/README.md

 - [x] Adding a minimum distance and height for the camera controls to avoid weird angles and keep the game playable

+- [x] Adding a maximum distance and height for the camera controls to avoid weird angles and keep the game playable.
+The maximums can be adjusted with the variables maxCameraDistance and maxCameraHeight.

+- [x] Adding "diagonal camera controls" that allow to modify the height and distance of the camera at the same time.
+The logic for these diagonal controls is similar the one used to control the movement of the Player3D object, using a combination of the instance variables to modify the Y and Z attributes of the 3DCamera.

 ## To Do
 - [ ] Add second thumbstick functionality.
-Perhaps to control the camera to orbit the 3D object representing the main character
+Perhaps to control the camera to orbit the 3D object representing the main character.
+>> This item is in progress.
+You can see the finished list above, and some camera control functionality has been added.

 - [ ] Add comments to the .c3p document to clarify functionality

+- [ ] Improve the slopes functionality to:
+> Allow the player jump
+> Allow the player go to multiple levels
+> Better support for going up and down the slopes.
+Currently is quite basic and the player can get stuck in the wrong height after leaving a slope on the side